-This is a common opener that interviewers use to break the ice and get a sense of each candidate.
+This is a typical opener that interviewers use to break the ice and get a sense of each candidate.
 It can seem like a fairly straightforward question, but you must prepare your answer in advance.
 This is your chance to show a bit of personality and, more importantly, demonstrate some of the values and characteristics you would bring to the company.
 The key is to keep it professional without reiterating your entire CV.
 Use this as an opportunity to mention a few of your soft skills, such as time management or attention to detail.

 Here, you have an opportunity to brag a bit, but don't take it too far.
 For example, don't take credit for work you didn't do.
-If your greatest professional achievement involved teamwork or collaboration, say so.
+If your most outstanding professional achievement involved teamwork or collaboration, say so.
 (Note that some interviewers may ask, "What are your greatest strengths?" instead.
 They may also ask you about your weaknesses.)

-It's important to set a strong first impression with your interviewing skills and a polished CV.
+It's essential to set a solid first impression with your interviewing skills and a polished CV.
 However, what will set you apart in a job interview is your ability to give concrete examples of what you would do once offered the position.
 How would your skills fit and exceed the job description?
 What programs would you implement to improve the company?
 Ultimately, you want to show that you are prepared for the job and bring something to the table.